There are a number of ways you can reuse or dispose of bulky waste items such as furniture and electrical goods...

 It's always the responsibility of the person creating the waste to make sure it is disposed of in a responsible and legal way.

-Recently there have been a number of scrap metal thefts, including washing machines and other household items being taken from people's homes.
+Recently there have been a number of scrap metal thefts, including washing machines and other household items which have been taken from people's homes.
 You should only let approved companies take your waste away.
-Ask for identification or a telephone number to ring, to check ID.
+Ask for identification or a telephone number to ring to check ID.

-Local household waste sites, our bulky waste service and all the local reuse options are available for proper disposal of scrap metal and electrical goods.
+Local household waste sites, our bulky waste service and all the local reuse options are available for safe and legal disposal of scrap metal and electrical goods.